 Mar 16, 2016 - 12:00am by Mark Elling

 Touring mode range of motion is generally longer than that found on Freeride boots and a rockered, lugged sole and tech binding compatibility enhance the Backcountry boot's natural-feeling stride while touring and hiking.
-Backcountry boots are not compatible with Alpine bindings—A.T. frame style or tech bindings are required here.
+Backcountry boots are not compatible with Alpine bindings—A.T. frame style or tech bindings are required here and some Backcountry boots are compatible with tech bindings only.